Robin Barker, National Director

-Robin is the Project Lead for We Can Talk and a senior mental health nurse in the NHS who works with children, young people and their parents / carers in a variety of community and acute hospital settings.
-He is the Director of Healthy Teen Minds, a company who train and advise organisations across the UK, and has worked on national programmes at NHS England and, most recently, Health Education England before leaving to focus on expanding We Can Talk.
+Robin is the National Director of We Can Talk and a senior mental health nurse in the NHS who has more than 15 years experience working with children, young people and their parents / carers in a variety of community and acute hospital settings.
+He is the Director of Healthy Teen Minds and worked on national programmes at NHS England and Health Education England before leaving to focus on We Can Talk.

-Kate is the Development Lead for We Can Talk, ensuring the project grows while maintaining our central co-production principles.
+Kate is the National Development Lead for We Can Talk, ensuring the project continues to evolve while maintaining our central co-production principles.
 She is the Director of Common Room, a consultancy led by people with lived experience, and works across disability, health and mental health to promote collaborative practice, involving young people in decisions about their care and enabling staff who work with young people to understand and support them in the best ways possible.

-Martha ensures everything is running as smoothly as possible and is a source of information, advice and guidance on all things We Can Talk.
+Martha ensures everything is running smoothly and is a source of information, advice and guidance on all things We Can Talk.

 Luís Costa da Silva, Research Associate

 Luís is part of the team at the Child Outcomes Research Consortium (CORC) who oversee and analyse all our data to ensure we are measuring the impact of the project.

 Grace was our first Young Advisor at We Can Talk and continues to co-train new Project Leads and Young Advisors when her full-time roll training young people to take on mental health campaigning and activism allows.

 Our We Can Talk Project Leads from acute and CAMHS working in partnership in North East London.